dkovacs24/ReviOS_faq/docs/related.md

 You need to reinstall.
 Do not forget to backup your data.

+Also, you do not need to update just because a new version of ReviOS is released.
+If your system is stable, and you do not need newer updates for certain anti-cheat systems, you can stay on your older ReviOS version.
+But please note that we might not provide you support.

 If you want to update because of FACEIT, make sure to check out [the section about it](#which-version-do-i-need-for-faceit).

 ---